numberly/yggdrasil/README.md

 ### Retries
 Allows overwriting the default retry policy's [config.route.v3.RetryPolicy.RetryOn](https://www.envoyproxy.io/docs/envoy/v1.19.0/api-v3/config/route/v3/route_components.proto#envoy-v3-api-field-config-route-v3-retrypolicy-retry-on) set by the `--retry-on` flag (default 5xx).
 Accepts a comma-separated list of retry-on policies.

+### mTLS
+Used to enable mTLS between client and Envoy.

+The `yggdrasil.uswitch.com/auth-tls-verify-client` annotation allow you enable or disable mTLS, can be either `true` or `false` (default).

+The `yggdrasil.uswitch.com/auth-tls-secret` annotation allow you to specify the name of the Kubernetes TLS secret containing the CA certificate used to verify client certificates.

 ### Example
 Below is an example of an ingress with some of the annotations specified